plabayo/rama/README.md

 Please [send an email to Glen at glen.decauwsemaecker@otainsight.com](mailto:glen.decauwsemaecker@otainsight.com), who is also the maintainer of `rama`, and apply now for this or other jobs at [OTA Insight Ltd.][OTA Insight Ltd.].

-We thank [OTA Insight Ltd.][OTA Insight Ltd.]. for their support of this project.
+We thank [OTA Insight Ltd.][OTA Insight Ltd.] for their support of this project.

 [OTA Insight Ltd.]: https://www.otainsight.com/